sinaptia/ruby_llm-evals/README.md

 * Model: see [available models](https://github.com/crmne/ruby_llm/blob/main/lib/ruby_llm/models.json).
 In case you're selecting a local provider (eg. Ollama), you can enter the model name in a text field.
 * Instructions: optional, the system prompt.
 * Message: message template.
+* Temperature: optional, controls randomness (0.0 to 1.0).
+Lower values make output more focused and deterministic.
+* Params: optional, additional provider-specific parameters as JSON (e.g., `{"max_tokens": 1000}`).
+* Tools: optional, array of tool class names that the LLM can use (e.g., `["Weather", "Calculator"]`).
+See how tools are defined in [RubyLLM](https://rubyllm.com/tools/).

 Both the instructions and the message template can contain variables that will be replaced at runtime.
 To add variables, enclose them with braces.
 Eg: `{{name}}`.